HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 endearing (adj): lovable, adorable

+==rapprochement== (n): rapport, fellowship, kinship, solidarity

 ominous (adj): foreboding, suggesting that something bad is going to happen in the future

 bequeath {sth to sb} (v): transmit, to give as a will

 knee-jerk (adj): quy chụp, disapproving

-radical (adj-n): extreme, fundamental, foundation, dire, rudimentary
+radical (adj-n): extreme, fundamental, foundation, rudimentary

+dire (adj): frightening, sinister, ominous

 incisive <in-xai-sive> (adj): impressively direct and decisive (as in manner or presentation)